iwasz/oledgui/README.md

   * [ ] Test with std::string_view, std::string and etl::string.
 Test with std::refs
   * [ ] compile-time strings as an option.
 Strings which would be *structural* (????? dunno if worth the effort).
   * [ ] ~~Add explicit width as a template parameter everywhere where utf8 steings can be passed.
 Then use this width instead of label_.size () if available~~ EDIT : wrap in hbox as a workaround.
-* [ ] callbacks and / or references - for all widgets that has input.
+* [ ] callbacks and / or references - for all widgets that have input.
+  * [ ] Radio class has an argument called ID but it is not used!
+It's ignored in favor of automatically assigned one (starting from 0).
+There's a branch which removes this arg, but I don't regard this approach as good.
+Try to fix the ID arg.
 * [x] bug: empty line after nested container
 * [x] A window.
 Like ncurses window (i.e. area).
 It has to have its own coordinate system and focusCounter.
 It should overlay what was previously displayed (easy and concise)
   * [x] Dialog